ptagseth/kanoa-software/docs/new folder structure/configuration/quality/check-sheets.md

 sidebar_position: 2
 hide_table_of_contents: true
 ---
-# Kanoa Quality Check Sheet Configuration Screen
+# Kanoa Quality Check Sheet Configuration

 ### Introduction
 This documentation provides a step-by-step guide on configuring a check sheet in Kanoa Quality through the Check Sheet Configuration Screen.